 Full details & service specifications can be found on the PSNC website: https://psnc.org.uk/services-commissioning/advanced-services/

-The Advanced services are listed below.
-Click on the service name for more information about each service, for the reporting procedure for MUR & NMS and for funding of Advanced Services information.
+The Advanced services are listed below together with the reporting procedure for MUR & NMS and information on the funding of Advanced Services.
+Click on an item in the list below for more information.

 - Appliance Use Reviews (AUR)